warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 - JPEG snapshot
 - RTSP stream
 - Motion detection trigger
-- H264 `.str` file recording to SD card
+- H264 `.str` file recording to SD card (ffmpeg converts this to mp4 in webUI)

 Does not have:
 - sound (only RTSP stream has sound)